GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 - `Security`.
 We recommend using `Security` only if the update addresses a critical security issue.
 In the Google Cloud Console, security updates are displayed more prominently than other types of updates.

+#### `recommended`

+A boolean that indicates whether the update is recommended, such as for a security update.
+If `true`, users are encouraged to update as soon as possible.

 ### Image declaration and parameterization